 Opening – ISTANBUL QUEER ART COLLECTIVE “PSYCHIC BIBLIOPHILES”

-19.30 Performance – Psychic Bibliophiles – Istanbul Queer Art Collective
+19.30 Performance (Live from London) – Psychic Bibliophiles – Istanbul Queer Art Collective

-During the second opening event on June 18, the “FLOW” text will be read again.
 Istanbul Queer Art Collective will give a talk on their works titled “Psychic Bibliophiles” (2017) and “Just in Bookcase” (2017).
-After the talk, artists will repeat the performance “Psychic Bibliophiles” at the exhibition space.
+After the talk, artists will repeat the performance “Psychic Bibliophiles” with a live stream from London at the exhibition space.
 The live performance, which can be followed on the social media accounts of Bilsart and Collective Çukurcuma, will start at 7:30 PM.

 Ye Funa was born in Kunming, China in 1986.
 She graduated with a BFA in Experimental Art from the Central Academy of Fine Arts, Beijing, China and an MFA from the Central Saint Martins College of Art, London, UK.
 Ye’s practice is concerned with the relationship between the realities of everyday life.
 She is interested in the perceived connection between authority and many areas of social life such as different power structures, ethnic groups, and the fictional space of propaganda for the concept of ‘perfection’ in an ideological system, and utopian landscape.
 Her work is politically charged, subtly engaged in pastiche as a satirizing style of propaganda.
 Ye Funa’s work has been the subject of solo exhibitions including, Curated Nail Residency, MoCA Pavilion, Museum of Contemporary Art, Shanghai, China (2015); People’s Congress via their Nails-Exhibitionist’s Curated Nails, Art Museum of Nanjing University of the Arts, Nanjing, China; Zha Golden Flowers–News from Nowhere, V Art Center, Shanghai, China (2014); and Ye Funa, Galerie Pièce Unique, Paris, France (2014).
 Ye Funa’s recent solo exhibitions took place in Longmont Art Projects in Hong Kong (2018) titled “Selfiction” and Nottingham Contemporary in Nottingham (2018) titled “From Hand to Hand”.